-The module does not provide any key generation service or perform key generation for any of its approved algorithms.
+The module does not perform key generation for any of its approved algorithms.
+However, a user may use the modules DRBG to obtain key material to pass into the module.
 Keys are passed in from clients via algorithm APIs.

 There is no manual seeding of the DRBG functions.
 For additional information about the DRBG refer to Section 7.1.